Plot

 File

 Set filename to store the records.
 If not set, the filename will be the tag associated with the records.
-If the file cannot be opened, the plugin falls back to writing to STDOUT.
+If the file can't be opened, the plugin falls back to writing to STDOUT.

 none